To successfully manage social media for your business or blog, it’s essential to use a social media content calendar.

 One of the most notable is that your creativity expands and your posts become easier and faster to create as you move along.

-ACTION STEPS In case you’re overwhelmed by all the information you just consumed (or you skipped straight to the bottom) I want to give you some simple to follow action steps.
+In case you’re overwhelmed by all the information you just consumed (or you skipped straight to the bottom) I want to give you some simple action steps to get you started.

-- Block off eight hours this week to research and build out your calendar.
-Or, save yourself all that time and get a copy of my 2018 Social Media Content Calendar.
+- Block off one full day this week to research and build out your calendar.
+Or save yourself all that time and get a copy of my Social Media Content Calendar.